Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/Runnable/README.md

 4 2 3 2		// move block at (4,2) to (3,2)
 4 3 4 2		// move block at (4,3) to (4,2) - Last Step
 ~~~
+*Note that the x,y coordinates reference the top left of the blocks.
+The program knows the size of the block, it just uses the top left as an anchor.*